Who is required to get a fishing permit?

 What are night fishing requirements?

 Anglers must be a registered camper, have a light at all times and be at least 16 years of age or accompanied by an adult.
 Anglers may only night fish on Lakes 6 and 7 between the hours of 5:00 p.m. and 11:00 p.m.
 The 9:00 p.m. campground quiet hour must be observed.
 Anglers may not fish directly behind or within close proximity to a campsite not registered under their name.
+We also have Summer Night Fishing events in our day use portion of the Park.

 Do you have daily creel limits?